 The exact timeframe for the new rules coming into force is not yet known, but we will keep this page updated with news as we have it.
-At the moment, the best guess is that single parents will be able to apply for parental orders from around July 2017 at the earliest, but that the rules will be retrospective so that single parents with existing children can apply.
+At the moment, the best guess is that single parents will be able to apply for parental orders from around July 2018 at the earliest.
+The rules will be retrospective so that single parents with existing children can apply, but they will only have a six month window when the law changes to do so.

 Single parents who conceive through surrogacy have long been discriminated against by the law, and denied the legal solution of a parental order which is available to couples who have a child through surrogacy.